WilliamAlexanderCraig/CITS3002-Project-BEER/README.md

 python client.py
 ```
 (You are encouraged to open at least 3 terminals with client.py running to inspect the gameplay feature and the waiting room/spectator feature)

+The game prompts will clearly outline what is happening in the game and instruct you on how to play it.

+Enjoy!!